 So he's donating to Republicans and Democrats so he can keep his buildings going up and workers working and making money.

-He was like, wasn't my idea, that's their game.
+He was like, wasn't my idea.

 That's how it's played.